annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/public-actions.md

 ### UpdateCarousel Action

 Use this action on the ListRemove action.
-The action destroys all the dots and recreated them in the DOM based on the number of elements on the Carousel.
+The action deletes all of the dots and recreates them in the DOM based on the number of elements in the Carousel.

 ### ListRemove